Wednesday 27 November 2019 9:30am

 Who we are

-We support an annual workshop for OA workers across New Zealand (and increasingly from overseas), sponsoring international speakers and assisting students to attend.
-And we support students travelling to present their OA work at conferences around the world.
+We support an annual workshop for ocean acidification workers across New Zealand (and increasingly from overseas), sponsoring international speakers and assisting students to attend.
+And we support students traveling to present their acidification work at conferences around the world.

 For information about any of these, please contact our Director Linn Hoffmann.